hei12011996/sprint-boot-multi-tier-test/api_test_cases.md

     * not save the given parking boy
     * return status code 400 (Bad Request)

+5. Given a ParkingBoy: {"employeeId": "string"} which employeeId is a string which length longer than 64

+    When POST to /parkingboys

+    Then it should

+    * not save the given parking boy
+    * return status code 400 (Bad Request)

+6. Given a ParkingBoy: {"employeeId": "string"} which employeeId is a string which length exactly equals to 64

+    When POST to /parkingboys

+    Then: it should

+    * save the given parking boy
+    * return status code 201 (Created)

 ### Test Case(s) for GET /parkinglots
 1. Given: One parking lot record stored in database